connectomicslab/connectomemapper3/paper/paper.md

   makes it not only efficient in managing and scaling the pipeline execution while recording provenance, but also easy to customize it for specific needs.

-!["\textbf{Participant-level analysis workflow of the Connectome Mapper 3.}
+![\textbf{Participant-level analysis workflow of the Connectome Mapper 3.}
 It has a modular architecture composed of three different pipelines (anatomical, diffusion and fMRI) dedicated to each modality (sMRI, dMRI and rfMRI).
 Each pipeline handles datasets organized following the Brain Imaging Data Structure standard and